-- a.
-The parent has been fully informed of all the information relevant to the activity for which consent is sought, in the parent's native language or other mode of communication; - b.
-The parent understands and agrees in writing to the carrying out of the activity for which consent is sought, and the consent describes that activity and lists the records (if any) that will be released and to whom; and - c.
-The parent understands that the granting of consent is voluntary and may be revoked at any time. - 2.3.2.
+- The parent has been fully informed of all the information relevant to the activity for which consent is sought, in the parent's native language or other mode of communication;

+The parent's native language or other mode of communication;

+The parent understands and agrees in writing to the carrying out of the activity for which consent is sought, - b. - and the consent describes that activity and lists the records (if any) that will be released and to whom; and The parent understands that the granting of consent is voluntary and may be revoked at any time. - 2.3.2.
 If a parent revokes consent for evaluation, the revocation is not retroactive.
 That is, the revocation does not invalidate actions that were taken between the time consent was granted and the time it was revoked.
-For example, if a parent consents to an evaluation of a student but later revokes that consent, the revocation does not invalidate steps to conduct evaluation components taken by the charter school personnel between the time consent was given and the time it was revoked.
+For example, if a parent consents to an evaluation of a student but later revokes that consent, the revocation does not invalidate steps to conduct evaluation components taken by the charter school personnel between the time consent was given and the time it was revoked